About Us

 Writing was always a part of my life.
 I remember writing a little book of fiction when I was in my early ones (single digit age).
 And then I went to college.
 Other stuff happened in between.

 Loyola Marymount University was where I spent four years of my life.
 My major was Communication Arts, Film and TV writing to be specific.
-I wrote many a script and won first prize in an essay contest.
+I wrote many scripts and won first prize in an essay contest.
 Even had an interview at Universal Studios in regards to one of my scripts.
 Unfortunately nothing happened with that.
 I did get to go to the Emmy Awards in the early 1970s and met Mary Tyler Moore, Carol Burnett, some of the Waltons, among others, and saw Lucille Ball from a distance.
 Very exciting.

 Then I graduated college and somehow ended up working in the graphics department of a print shop.
 What happened to my glamorous TV writing career, you ask?
 Me too.
 Instead I learned typesetting and graphic design.
 I continued my writing and published several fictional short stories.
 I also completed a novel that’s sitting in my closet after a few good rejections.
 Some day I shall revise it and re-submit it into the wild.
 Or publish it as an e-book.